![]() deutsches Glossar |

 GROUND FRAME

-A ground mounted small lever frame to enable a group of switches to be locally controlled by train or yard crews.
+A ground mounted small lever frame to enable a group of points to be locally controlled by train or yard crews.

 GROUP RETARDER